brianleroux/tiny-json-http/readme.md

 Minimalist `HTTP` client for `GET` and `POST`ing `JSON` payloads

-- Zero dependencies: perfect for AWS Lambda or Browserify
+- Zero dependencies: perfect for AWS Lambda
 - Sensible default: assumes buffered JSON responses
 - System symmetry: Node style errback API, or Promises for use with Async/Await